Checkmarx/ast-cli/README.md

 These values can be stored in CLI configurations:

 - cx_apikey: the apikey to authenticate with (see Authentication documentation).
+- cx_base_uri: the URL of the AST server.
-- cx_base-uri: the URL of the AST server.
+- cx_base_auth_uri: the URL of the AST server.
 - cx_http_proxy: optional proxy server to use (see Proxy Support documentation).
-- cx_ast_access_key_id: the client ID used for authentication (see Authentication documentation).
+- cx_ast_client_id: the client ID used for authentication (see Authentication documentation).
-- cx_ast_access_key_secret: the secret that corrosponds to the client-id  (see Authentication documentation).
+- cx_ast_client_secret: the secret that corrosponds to the client-id  (see Authentication documentation).

 ## Authentication